-The largest risk positions in the underwriting risk Life in the standard formula is the lapse risk with a share of 95.1% (2016: 95.0%) of the SCR Life by taking into account the diversification effect.
+The largest risk positions in the underwriting risk Life in the standard formula is the lapse risk with a share of 91.8% (2019: 89.7%) of the SCR Life.

 The lapse risk of Medlife is determined by the scenario lapse decrease (assumption: 50% decrease in the lapse rate).